SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/memory/Memory-Model.md

 to 1-layer borrows.
 This means that a borrow of a borrow can be taken, increasing the number of active borrows, but both are direct borrows of the corresponding owned object.
 That is, both borrows are `&T` types, not `&T` and `&&T` types.
 This differs from `C++`, where stacking pointers for example can create `T**` types.

+Taking a mutable borrow of an immutable borrow is not allowed, ie `&T` can never become `&mut T`.
+Mutable borrows are allowed to "decay" into immutable borrows, allowing the borrow to either be moved or borrowed into a method (if the `&` operator had to be applied to convert a mutable borrow into an immutable borrow, then there would be no way to move a mutable borrow into a method expecting an immutable borrow, it would always be re-borrowed in).

 ### Mutable Borrows vs Mutable Variables